databricks/unity-catalog-setup/README.md

 `aws configure`

 # Run the Guided Setup
 Run the guided setup from a Mac/Linux machine.
-This will gather required values in Q/A and pass them to terraform.
+This will attempt to install terraform for you, and then gather required values in Q/A and pass them to terraform.

 ```commandline
 ./run.sh